Imports: Whole frozen fish, including tunas and small pelagic species, from Asia, West Africa, and Europe.

 Ghana, officially the Republic of Ghana, is a country in West Africa.
 It borders Côte d’Ivoire to the west, Burkina Faso to the north, Togo to the east, and the Gulf of Guinea to the south.
 It has a total land area of 238 527 km2.
 The country has a coastline of nearly 550km long (Quaatey, 1997; Ali, 2004) and the area of the continental shelf is about 24 300 km2.
 The countries’ Exclusive Economic Zone has an area of 218 100 km2 (Amador, et al, 2006).

 Accra is the capital and largest city.
 The country’s population in 2005 was 21 029 000.
-The country is divided in 10 regions, which are subdivided in 138 districts.
-The ten regions are: Ashanti, Brong – Ahafo, Central, Eastern, Greater Accra, Northern, Upper East, Upper West, Volta, and Western.
+The country is divided into 16 regions, which are subdivided in 261 districts.
+The sixteen regions are: Ashanti, Ahafo, Central, Eastern, Greater Accra, Northern, Bono, Bono-East, North-East, Savannah, Upper East, Upper West, Volta, Oti, and Western, Western-North.
 The regions along the coast are: Western, Central, Greater Accra, and Volta.
 The main ethnic groups along the coast are: Ahanta, Efutu, Ewe, Fante, Ga-adangbe, and Nzima (Marquette, et al, 2002)

 Agriculture is the dominant sector of the Ghana economy, employing about 60% of the labour force.
 Agriculture, predominantly smallholder, traditional and rain-fed, contributes 45 50% of the GDP and about 75% of export earnings of Ghana.
 The fisheries sub-sector accounts for 5% of the country’s agricultural GDP.